azymuthCodes/kanban-board/README.md

 • Priority levels: Users should be able to assign priority levels to notes, and they should bubble up in the list accordingly.

-• Scripted Behavior based on Tags (Optional): The software should allow simple scripted behaviors based on tag, at least automating moving from list to list.
-Additionally, the lists themselves should have simple automated behaviour alike tags